8 more dead pulled from rubble of collapsed Florida condo

 Severe weather from Elsa hindered search efforts to a degree.
 Lightning forced rescuers to pause their work for two hours early Tuesday, Assistant Fire Chief Raide Jadallah said.
 And winds of 20 mph (32 kph), with stronger gusts, hampered efforts to move heavy debris with cranes, officials said.

-However, the storm’s heaviest winds and rain would bypass Surfside and neighboring Miami as Elsa strengthened along its path to an expected landfall somewhere between Tampa Bay and Florida’s Big Bend.
+However, the storm’s heaviest winds and rain would bypass Surfside and neighboring Miami as Elsa weakened along its path to an expected landfall somewhere between Tampa Bay and Florida’s Big Bend.

 Crews have removed 124 tons (112 metric tonnes) of debris from the site, Cominsky said.
 The debris was being sorted and stored in a warehouse as potential evidence in the investigation into why the building collapsed, officials said.